trumank/mint/docs/README.md

   (`mod_P.pak`) next to the `FSD-WindowsNoEditor.pak` within your *Deep Rock Galactic* installation.
   If you toggled a mod's enabled/disabled status, changed a mod's preferred version, changed a profile, added/removed a mod from the active profile, etc., then you need to press Install Mods again for the changes to take effect.
-This will also disable the official mod.io support system.
+This will also disable the official mod integration system.
 - (8) Uninstall mods.
-This will remove the hook and mod bundle, and reenable the official mod.io support system.
+This will remove the hook and mod bundle, and reenable the official mod integration system.
 - (9) Update cache.
 Mint maintains a *cache* (a snapshot) of your mods' current versions.
 If a mod.io mod has a new version, you will need to press Update Cache to rebuild the snapshot.
 The cache is needed to support offline usage and avoid having to redownload everything every time